georgi/shinmun/README.md

     + templates
       + category.rhtml
       + category.rxml
+      + _comments.rhtml
-      + comments.rhtml
+      + _comment_form.rhtml
       + feed.rxml
       + helpers.rb
       + index.rhtml
       + index.rxml
       + layout.rhtml
       + post.rhtml
+      + page.rhtml

 ### Blog configuation

-Inside `config/blog.yml` you will set the properties of your blog:
+Inside `config/blog.yml` you set the properties of your blog:

 * title: the title of your blog, used inside templates
 * description: used for RSS
 * language: used for RSS
 * author: used for RSS
 * url: used for RSS

-* blog_repository: path for rsync, used for `shinmun push` command

-* base_path: if your blog should not be rendered to your site root, you can define a sub path here (like `blog`)
+* categories: a list of categories

-### Asset configuation
+### Assets

+By default Shinmun serves asset files from your assets directory.
+If you want some other behaviour, you can tweak the `map.rb` file in your blog folder, which contains all routes.

-If you set the variables `javascripts_files` or `stylesheets_files`, Shinmun will compress the javascripts to `all.js` and concatenate all stylesheets to `all.css` automatically.
+If you set the variables `javascripts_files` or `stylesheets_files` in `config/asstes.yml`, Shinmun will serve the javascripts as `assets/javascripts.js` and stylesheets as `assets/stylesheets.css` automatically.
+Both variables should be arrays of the filenames without extension.

-* images_path: used for templates helper

-* javascripts_path: used for templates helper

-* stylesheets_path: used for templates helper

-* javascripts_files: a list of scripts to be compressed to `all.js`

-* stylesheets_files: a list of stylesheets to be concatenated to `all.css`

-### Categories

-You have to list your categories in `config/categories.yml`.
-This will look like:

-    ---
-    categories:
-      - { name: Ruby }
-      - { name: Javascript }

-You may define arbitrary properties for each category, which then can be accessed inside the templates.
-For example you could add a description and use it inside the `templates/category.rhtml`.

-### Layout
+### Templates

 Layout and templates are rendered by *ERB*.
 The layout is defined in `templates/layout.rhtml`.
 The content will be provided in the variable `@content`.
-A minimal but functional example:
+A minimal example:

     <html>
       <head>